ArizonaTay/Predict-Bike-Ending-Location/README.md

-# Predict Bike Ending Location
+# Bike Sharing Demand Prediction

-This project aims to predict the ending bike station at the beginning of a bike trip for Wheelie Wonka.
-By providing users with bike availability in the future, the company aims to enhance their mobile app experience and help them plan their trips effectively.
+This repository contains code for a machine learning model that predicts the demand for bike sharing services in Boston.
+The model uses data on weather conditions, bike station locations, and historical bike usage patterns to predict the number of bikes that will be rented from each bike station on a given day.

 ## Table of Contents
 - [Context](#context)